hd9/aspnet-microservices/README.md

 For available urls to hit, check the
 [Urls section](https://github.com/hd9/aspnet-microservices#urls).

-## Changing Configuration
-There are three places you should go for changing configuration: the settings files and `docker-compose.yml`.

-To change configuration for the ASP.NET services, check the `appsettings.json` and `appsettings.Development.json` files in each project's folder.
-Essentially you want to modify:
-* **appsettings.json**: to change your container configuration
-* **appsettings.Development.json**: to change your Visual Studio debugging configuration

-The docker-compose configuration can be read (and modifed) on the `src/docker-compose.yml` file.

 ## Building the Docker images independently
 But if you really want, you can also build the images independently.